At the beginning of 2016 I bought a Construct 2 game template to make a marketing proposal.

 Please be aware that we don’t want the version with a frame around.
 Frames help to adapt the game resolution in desktop browsers.
 However, that is not our final platform.

-Open your contruct 2, select export as ¨Html5 website¨ and later do not do not select to add a frame to the game, or it will look awful insite the phone.
+Open your Contruct 2, select export as ¨Html5 website¨ and later do not select to add a frame to the game, or it will look awful inside the phone.

 2. Upload and configure it: